alpesh502/azure-healthcare-rcm-pipeline/README.md

 - **Accounts Payable (AP)** – payments made to providers and vendors

 Hospitals often operate multiple branches, each having its own EMR database.
-Additionally, data from insurance companies (claims), NPI registry, and ICD codes comes in different formats.

 Because of this:
 - Reporting teams struggle with inconsistent schemas